 It is wise to shop from a store with a good reputation.
 If you are buying the ring on-line be sure that there is a return warranty so you are not stuck with a product that does not meet the description given.
 The stores reputation is not always the way to go about buying an engagement ring.
 Sometimes exceptional jewelry is sold by the owner in need of quick cash.
-Again, be sure to have a guaranteed return policy.
+You will be taking more of a chance but be sure to have a guaranteed return policy.
 You should also get a diamond certificate to assure the quality of the ring is what you ordered.

 . . . .
 Before you start shopping you need to figure out a few things.
 Of course you can always just pick out the first thing that catches your eye but here are a few pointers to keep in mind.

 Shape or Cut of the center stone / diamond

 The shape of the stone will not affect the price.
 Not until you are looking at size and quality will the shape play a part in the overall ring.
 When looking at the ring on her finger the shape will be the first thing most people notice.